jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 I have some ideas -- for example, the technique I described in the last section (filtering using a racist-primed conditional probability model) is probably worth a shot.
 But I don't claim that idea is necessarily good!
 We still need a lot of careful research from the FATML community to figure out the best way to solve this incredibly important problem.
+In fact, many researchers are already working along the lines I propose here, and are making progress (see, for example, [He He et al 2019](https://arxiv.org/abs/1908.10763)).
 My main hope for this blog post is that it serves as a sort of negative result, ruling out approaches which involve learning unbiased models, and thus freeing up any researchers thinking about that direction to focus on more promising avenues.

 Finally, I'll conclude with one last corollary: **every language model which has the potential to be used fairly has the potential to be abused.**
 A model with an understanding of sexism can be turned into a sexist chatbot; a model with an understanding of racism can be turned into a racist chatbot; etc.
 Therefore, it's not appropriate to criticize a model (or those who design/create it) on the basis that it *can* be produce unfair outcomes, when used poorly.
-Instead, we should criticize those who *deploy* models in a way that does not adequately handle societal biases (or those who enable them).[^3]
+Instead, we should criticize those who *deploy* models in a way that does not adequately handle societal biases (or those who enable them).[^4]
+There are already many examples of vision models which are worthy targets for this criticism: in the past few years, we have seen people deploy biased vision models which claim to detect criminality, sexuality, and more.
+It's important that we make sure that those who would deploy biased language models are aware that they cannot do so without consequences.
+But let's not jump the gun.

 #### Bottom Line